UgurONAL/PCG-with-gpt3.5-turbo-analysis/README.md

 # An analysis of Procedural Content Generation (PCG) using gpt3.5-turbo Large Language Model
-The term project for BLG 521E Artificial Intelligence course in ITU Computer Engineering PhD programme.
+The term project for BLG 521E Artificial Intelligence course for ITU Computer Engineering PhD program.

 Python version: 3.12.3